-The electricity going through to the only a live wire should, in theory, be the same as electricity flows through all the live and neutral wires.
+The electricity going through only a live wire should, in theory, be the same as electricity flowing through all the live and neutral wires.
 The voltage from the neutral wire lowers in the event of a defect.
 Therefore the difference between the two is known as Residual Current.
 The residual current circuit breaker (RCCB) is activated to shut off the circuit when it detects a Residual Current.

 Residual Current Circuit Breaker (RCCB) Vulnerability

 A human being can withstand an electrical discharge of 30 milliamps.
-Although up to 10 mA may cause a prickling feeling, ten mA and beyond may cause muscle spasm and respiration paralysis at roughly 30 mA.
+Although up to 10 mA may cause a prickling feeling, ten mA and beyond may cause muscle spasms and respiration paralysis at roughly 30 mA.
 Manufacturers consequently build RCCBs to detect even the tiniest variations in residue power supply.
 They also utilize RCCBs to measure more significant fluctuations in the residual current of up to 300mA in circumstances where needed fire prevention.

 Constraints of Residual Current Circuit Breaker (RCCB)